UpsideUp14/Brewin/README.md

-# Introcourse Project App for the iPraktikum
+# Introcourse Project App for the iPraktikum - Inosensius Alvian

 To pass the introcourse, you need to create your own unique iOS app (based on SwiftUI).